 Insects aren’t so different from us; they too need a safe space to grow and raise their young.
 While many of us may have a tense relationship with insects, they are crucial to any healthy ecosystem—from our yards and gardens to forests and prairies.
 Even farms and orchards rely on beneficial bugs to keep crops healthy.
 But insects are finding it more and more difficult to find safe homes in our human-dominated world and we are seeing startling drops in the populations of beneficial insects like the Rusty Patched Bumblebee and the Monarch Butterfly.

-A group from UW-Milwaukee’s Peck School of the Arts, led by Kathryn Martin-Meurer, has been working on creating innovative, and
+A group from UW-Milwaukee’s Peck School of the Arts, led by Kathryn Martin-Meurer, embarked on a project to find innovative and

-beautiful, ways for us to shelter these insects while also benefitting from their company.
+beautiful ways to inspire people to make room for insects.
 Through the group’s project titled, “@ Issue: INSECTS,” they aim to engage and educate the public on the global decline of insect species by installing “insect motels” along popular trails and at nature centers.